scott-knight/rails6-sandbox-api/README.md

 If you would want to generate new credentials, or if your master.key has been compromised, you should generate new credential files.

-Currently (2020-11), no automatic key regeneration feature is available; we have to do it manually.
+Currently, no automatic key generation feature is available, it has to be done manually.

 * Copy content of original credentials `rails credentials:show` somewhere temporarily.